JaspreetKhela/JaspreetKhela/README.md

 <a name="short-term-interests"></a>
 ### 🌍 Short-Term Business and Technology Professional Interests
 As I navigate my career, I am keen on pursuing short-term business and technology professional interests to expand my expertise.
 The broader importance of these technology-related roles lies in their ability to drive innovation, enhance operational efficiency, and provide strategic insights.
-Whether through developing cutting-edge software, ensuring robust cybersecurity, analyzing data for informed decision-making, or managing cloud infrastructure, these roles are crucial in adapting to the rapidly evolving tech landscape.
+Whether through developing cutting-edge software, ensuring robust cybersecurity, analyzing data for informed decision-making, or managing cloud infrastructure, these roles are crucial in adapting to the rapidly evolving technology landscape.
 Additionally, roles in product management, user experience, and marketing ensure that technological advancements align with business goals and user needs, fostering overall growth and success.

 - **Technical Roles**:
     - **Software Development**: